Highland Park shooting person of interest Robert Crimo posted videos appearing to preview attack - NewsBreak

 Crimo also said: "I need to leave now.
 I need to just do it.
 It is my destiny.
 Everything has led up to this.
 Nothing can stop me, not even myself.
 Is there such a thing as free will or has this been planned out like a cosmic recipe?
 It is what I have been waiting for in the back of my head, waiting to be awakened.
 It's what I was sent here to do.
 Like a sleepwalker, walking with my head held high.
 Like a sleepwalker, walking blindly into the night."

-In a video titled “God’s Not Dead,” he spray-paints “God’s Not Dead” as the Star Wars main theme plays.
-And in a video titled “Smiley Face Soldier,” he shows a sped-up version of himself spray-painting a soldier holding a rifle with a smiley face for a head as the “Imperial March” from Star Wars plays.
+In a video titled "God's Not Dead," he spray paints "God's Not Dead" as the Star Wars main theme plays.
+And in a video titled "Smiley Face Solider," he shows a sped up version of himself spray-painting a soldier holding a rifle with a smiley face for a head as the "Imperial March" from Star Wars plays.

-Another video titled “Freedom” shows him seeming to mock the idea of freedom as he repeats “freedom” and also appears to pronounce it as “free-dumb.”
+Another video titled "Freedom" shows him seeing to mock the idea of freedom as he repeats "freedom" and also appears to pronounce it as "free-dumb."

 The FBI released some more details about Crimo.
 A poster said he is 120 pounds, has a "thin" build, is 5'11", is white, has brown hair, and has the following tattoos: "four tally marks with a line through them on his right cheek, red roses and green leaves on his neck, and cursive script above his left eyebrow."
 The FBI said it was offering a reward leading to the location of Crimo and noted he has ties to Rockford, DeKalb, and Elgin, Illinois.